In Looker Studio and other reporting tools, it is easy to make calculations like totals and averages.

 There are a few common mistakes made when calculating with percentages (like impression share or click through rate) or other derived metrics like cost per click, or cost per conversion.
 This support page will highlight how you should handle derived metrics the right way (or avoid handling them at all)

 Calculating an average cost per click over a date range

-If your data source contains the costs, the clicks and the "cost per click" per day, you might be tempted to use the "cost per click" metric in your (Data Studio) report.
-But instead you should create a calculated metric inside Google Data Studio (based on the total costs divided by the total clicks).
+If your data source contains the costs, the clicks and the "cost per click" per day, you might be tempted to use the "cost per click" metric in your (Looker Studio) report.
+But instead you should create a calculated metric inside Looker Studio (based on the total costs divided by the total clicks).
 You might think you will get the same results, right?
 Well, in some cases you will, but in some you don't.